 In particular, our main concerns relate to:

-- Increased powers for police to respond to non-violent protests, which would expand the circumstances in which police can impose conditions on protests, remove the need to knowingly breach conditions in order to commit an offence and introduce a broad statutory offence of public nuisance with a maximum sentence of 10 years in prison.
-These changes risk breaching protesters’ rights to freedom of expression and assembly and the requirement for legal certainty.
+- Part 3: Increased powers for police to impose restrictions on peaceful procession, assembly, and protest, which would expand the circumstances in which police can impose conditions on a range of activities.
+For example, religious festivals, community gatherings (from Notting Hill Carnival to firework nights, such as those in Lewes), football matches, LGBT+ Pride marches, vigils/remembrance ceremonies, and so on.
+The Bill also removes the need to knowingly breach police-imposed conditions in order to commit an offence and introduces a broad statutory offence of public nuisance with a maximum sentence of 10 years in prison.
+These changes risk breaching rights to freedom of expression and assembly and the requirement for legal certainty.

-- Increased powers for police to respond to ‘unauthorised encampments’, which would criminalise trespass, increase the existing period of time in which trespassers directed from land would be unable to return from three to 12 months, and grant private landowners’ significant powers to trigger a criminal offence with respect to what is ordinarily a civil dispute.
+- Part 4: Increased powers for police to respond to ‘unauthorised encampments’, which would create a new offence of residing or intending to reside on land with a vehicle where it causes, or is likely to cause “significant disruption, damage, or distress”.
+It also increases the existing period of time in which trespassers directed from land would be unable to return from three to 12 months, and grant private landowners’ significant powers to trigger a criminal offence with respect to what is ordinarily a civil dispute.
 These measures would likely indirectly discriminate against Gypsy, Roma and Traveller people, breach their rights to privacy and the home and be in breach of the public sector equality duty.

 JUSTICE also notes the worrying context in which this Bill arises, with this Parliament seeing several concerning pieces of legislation that have served to undermine the rule of law.
 This Bill actively deepens these anxieties, especially at a time of great political and constitutional uncertainty.
 JUSTICE therefore urges Parliament to remove the Bill’s abovementioned offending provisions, in the interests of ensuring the UK meets its domestic and international human rights obligations.